 The unflappable, sarcastic Alice Kramden on 'The Honeymooners,' whose perfect comic timing and deadpan gaze became a blueprint for the TV wife.

-Audrey Meadows arrived at her defining role through sheer determination.
-When producer Jackie Gleason was casting for the live television show 'The Honeymooners,' he initially dismissed Meadows as too glamorous to play Alice Kramden, the long-suffering wife of bus driver Ralph.
-To prove him wrong, Meadows had a photographer take pictures of her in a simple housedress, hair undone, in her own unadorned apartment.
-Gleason was convinced.
-From 1952 to 1957, her Alice became an icon of mid-century television—not a passive nag, but a sharp, grounded, and deeply human counterweight to Ralph's bombastic schemes.
-Her raised eyebrow and withering 'Oh, Ralph' delivered more punch than shouting ever could.
-Meadows, a former singer and the younger sister of actress Jayne Meadows, parlayed this success into a long career in television and commercials, but it was her creation of a truly modern, relatable television spouse that cemented her place in cultural history.
+Audrey Meadows convinced producer Jackie Gleason to cast her as Alice Kramden on 'The Honeymooners' by having a photographer take pictures of her in a simple housedress, hair undone, in her own apartment.
+From 1952 to 1957, her Alice became a sharp, grounded counterweight to Ralph's bombastic schemes, delivering the withering 'Oh, Ralph' with a raised eyebrow.
+A former singer and the younger sister of actress Jayne Meadows, she parlayed this success into a long career in television and commercials.

 1901–1927